Do you have high summer-water use? Try some of the following:

 • Consider whether your yard has lawn areas that aren’t being used and could be replaced with something less demanding of water and maintenance – maybe groundcovers and shrubs or a patio sitting area.

-• Consider drip irrigation in shrub areas.
-And always irrigate grass separately from areas with shrubs and trees.
+• Consider drip irrigation in shrub areas, and always irrigate grass separately from areas with shrubs and trees.
 If you're installing an automatic irrigation system, make sure you install a good system from the start, as making changes later will be much more difficult.
-And make sure that you install proper backflow prevention devices.
+Also, make sure that you install proper backflow prevention devices.
 They are required for a good reason: to protect your household water supply.

 • The goal of an irrigation system is to provide water as uniformly as possible.
 To help achieve this, make sure sprinkler spray patterns overlap, with all portions of your lawn receiving water from at least two sprinkler heads.